 Magazines need an ISSN number.
 You need to get one of these numbers assigned to your publication (please see Magazine Barcodes for info on obtaining an ISSN), and then come back to us and order the barcode images for your number online.
-We will then email your barcode images to you & you can start using them on your magazine.
+We will then email your barcode images to you & you can start using them in your magazine.

-Both UPC-A Numbers and EAN-13 numbers are used as retail barcodes for scanning at the checkout in order to obtain the price and other product information.
+Both UPC-A Numbers and EAN-13 numbers are used as retail barcodes for scanning at the checkout to obtain the price and other product information.
 The main differences between them are that UPC-A Barcodes only have 12 digits and EAN-13 barcodes have 13 digits.
 Furthermore, the displacement of the numbers below the barcodes differs.

-Both versions are designed for international use, and can therefore in theory be used throughout the world, however, UPC-A Barcodes are far more common in the USA, and EAN-13 Barcodes are far more common everywhere else.
-This means that some retailers may be unfamiliar with one format or have their system set up so that it cannot accept 13 digit or 12 digit numbers.
+Both versions are designed for international use and can, therefore, in theory, be used throughout the world.
+However, UPC-A Barcodes are far more common in the USA, and EAN-13 Barcodes are far more common everywhere else.
+This means that some retailers may be unfamiliar with one format or have their system set up not to accept 13-digit or 12-digit numbers.
 Regardless of this, either format can be used.

-As can be seen in the image below, the actual bars of the UPC-A format barcode and the EAN-13 format barcode (with a leading ‘0’) are identical.
-This means that they will scan in exactly the same way regardless of which country they are in.
-If a retailers system does not allow 13 digit numbers, the leading ‘0’ can be ignored when typing the number into the system and, the barcode will work in the same way as if it were a UPC-A format barcode.
+As shown in the image below, the actual bars of the UPC-A format barcode and the EAN-13 format barcode (with a leading ‘0’) are identical.
+This means that they will scan in the same way regardless of which country they are in.
+If a retailers system does not allow 13-digit numbers, the leading ‘0’ can be ignored when typing the number into the system and, the barcode will work in the same way as if it were a UPC-A format barcode.
 Similarly, if 13 digits are required, a ‘0’ can be added to the beginning of the UPC-A barcode to turn it into an EAN-13.
 Either way round, the barcode will be globally unique and legal for use internationally.

 Our barcodes begin with a ’07’.
-This means that the barcodes themselves originally come from the USA, however, this says nothing about the origin of the products themselves.
+This means that the barcodes themselves originally come from the USA.
+However, this says nothing about the origin of the products themselves.
 Products from any country can use barcodes from the USA and vice versa.